type-challenges/type-challenges/.github/ISSUE_TEMPLATE/0-new.md

 ## Test Cases

-Provide some test cases for your challenge, you can use some utils from `@type-challenges/utils` for assetion.
+Provide some test cases for your challenge, you can use some utils from `@type-challenges/utils` for assertion.

 ```ts
 import { Equal, Expect, ExpectFalse, NotEqual } from '@type-challenges/utils'